Stephane Ratel - Founder & CEO of SRO Motorsports Group

 I would like to take this opportunity to thank the FIA, the RACB, the national sporting authorities, all the officials and all of the partners for their support over the years, as well as the manufacturers, teams and drivers which have made this 20-year journey possible, with special thanks to the dedicated team at SRO, to whom we owe our success, most especially with those who have been with the company since the early days.
 First and foremost SRO’s Chief Operating Officer Patricia Kiefer, who has been working with me since the very first day of the company; Benjamin Franassovici, the Avon Tyres British GT Championship manager and newly appointed manager of the Sepang 12 Hours, Sporting Director Jacquie Groom, and British GT General Manager & Chief Financial Officer Bernadette Fitzsimons.

-Finally, I would like to say thank you to all our commercial partners, the event promoters and of course all the competitors for their great sporting commitment to our series once again in 2014.
+Finally, I would like to say thank you to all our commercial partners, the event promoters and of course all the competitors for their great sporting commitment to our series.